 This creates a tetrahedron with four beryllium protons at its vertices.
 Beryl creates a prism – a spatial triangle, a symbol of God.
 Another proton forms the boron, the next figure is an octahedron made of the six protons of the carbon nucleus.

 Moon claimed that the first stable structure was a cube, and its vertices determined the distribution of 8 protons in the oxygen nucleus.

 Another 6 protons formed another shell, which formed the body of the octahedron, which corresponds to the distribution of 14 protons in the silicon nucleus.
 The next 12 protons form the icosahedron shape corresponding to the iron nucleus and its 26 protons.
 The next 20 protons make the dodecahedron or 46 protons of the palladium nucleus.

 After the four shells are completed, the successive elements begin to form a twin structure on top of one of the twelve faces of the dodecahedron.
 Both structures share five vertices of this wall and an icosahedral vertex in its center.
 The next block will be a dodecahedron reflecting the distribution of 56 protons in the barium nucleus.
 The next 8 protons complete the inner hexahedron giving rise to a gadolinium nucleus with 64 protons.
-Another element with 70 protons is the ytterbium that forms the octahedron shape.
+Another element with 70 protons is the ytterbium which forms the octahedron shape.

 The next 11 protons are the vertices of the icosahedron in the 81st proton nucleus of the thallium.
 The icosahedron is then formed around the cube-octahedron structure, ending its vertices in the lead (82).
 Lead is the stable endpoint of a series of radioactive decay.
 Another 5 protons close all shells with the element radon with 86 protons.